on the trail of the archaic revival

 2 - 1/2 gallon mason jars

-1/2 gallon good water, filtered, non-chlorinated or 1/2 gallon cool tea*
+1/2 gallon good water, filtered, non-chlorinated or 1/2 gallon tea

 mesh strainer

-Cap tightly and set out on your counter, out of the sun, for 24 - 48 hours. i use a the plastic caps w/ a regular cap tucked inside. this creates a nice seal and eliminates rust on the lip of the jar caused by using the canning bands. ideal temperature here is between 60 and 75 degrees. capping tightly will build up pressure, which is the idea to the carbonation but, be mindful. i will occasionally loosen the cap slowly and watch for bubbles. if many come rushing up in the jar, quickly tighten back down, then repeat a few minutes later. it is possible to build up too much pressure and cause a mess while removing the lid (imagine fizzy kefir bubbling out all over the counter! some folks just cover their kefir jars with cheese cloth, making them less fizzy in the long run but requiring less attention as well. its an option, not my my style.
+Set the jar out on your counter in a warm spot, out of the sun, for 24 - 48 hours. i use a the plastic caps w/ a regular cap tucked inside. this creates a nice seal and eliminates rust on the lip of the jar caused by using the canning bands. ideal temperature here is between 60 and 75 degrees. capping tightly will build up pressure, which is the idea to the carbonation but, be mindful. i will occasionally loosen the cap slowly and watch for bubbles. if many come rushing up in the jar, quickly tighten back down, then repeat a few minutes later. it is possible to build up too much pressure and cause a mess while removing the lid (imagine fizzy kefir bubbling out all over the counter! some folks just cover their kefir jars with cheese cloth, making them less fizzy in the long run but requiring less attention as well. its an option, not my my style.

-After your grains have cultured the water between 24-48 hours, you'll want to strain out the water into a fresh clean jar. this takes some practice as you'll not want to lose any of the precious grains. once strained, you'll start from the top with your jar that now has just the grains in it.
+After your grains have cultured the water between 24-48 hours, you'll want to strain out the water into a fresh clean jar. this takes some practice as you'll not want to lose any of the precious grains. once strained, you'll start from the beginning adding sugar and water to the jar that now has just the grains in it.

 Finally, if you need to go away for a week or take a break from your kefir you’ll need to put the grains on stand by, slow the fermentation way down. here’s how: strain all the liquid off. transfer all your grains to a quart mason jar, add 1/2 cup sugar, cover with water to 1 inch from the top, shake well to dissolve the sugar, cap and refrigerate. i’ve had grains last as long as 2 months this way (not entirely recommended). once you are ready to get back to kefir-ing, follow the recipe above. after 12 - 24 hours, strain off the liquid and make a new batch, continue until your grains are active again, which can be between 1 and 3 batches. the idea here is to feed the grains more than normal to jump start the production. i don’t drink the first few batches of the water kefir, waiting until i know the grains are back to work.